Opera and Arts Sanctuary

-Also during phase two, composer Daniel Bernard Roumain (DBR) and spoken word artist and dancer/choreographer Marc Bamuthi Joseph were brought on to write the score and libretto, respectively, of a new 60-minute opera inspired by the Phase 1 student writings.
-The work is scheduled to be produced as part of Opera Philadelphia’s Opera in the City initiative.
+The 2012 writings were shared with composer Daniel Bernard Roumain and spoken word artist and dancer/choreographer Marc Bamuthi Joseph, who were brought on to write the score and libretto, respectively, of a new opera, We Shall Not Be Moved, and were inspired by their engagement with the students.

 The Hip H’opera Program exposes students to a variety of artistic disciplines and creates unique opportunities for interactive learning.

 It aspires to be a model for schools across the country by bridging artistic genres, using the power of musical storytelling to empower students, and augmenting the standard curriculum.

 Continue to visit this page for future updates on Hip H’opera.
 For more information about Hip H'opera, call 215.893.5927.